-Pre-Processing Method
+Pre-Processing Method:

 Standard Approach: The most common pre-processing strategy used in Roman Urdu is lowercasing.

 Our Approach: We decided not to do only lowercasing but using an initial stop-word list removed words with edit distance of 1 from the corpus which gave accuracy less than the baseline model, so we decided to follow the standard approach.